Institutional Review Board (IRB)

 - IRB Board Members have been trained in all the areas that will be changed.

-In the New Year, if the change date stays in effect the following will occur:
+In 2019, if the change date stays in effect the following will occur:

 1.IRB Board Members will set up informational sessions with their respective departments, schools and/or colleges.